Futures contracts sit at the center of financial trading. They help manage price risks and let traders ride market trends.

 Regulatory Environment

-The futures market is heavily regulated and has standards to ensure fairness and integrity.
-Futures trading and options on futures in the US is overseen by two main regulatory bodies, the Commodity Futures Trading Commission (CFTC) and the Securities and Exchange Commission (SEC).
+The futures market is tightly regulated to keep things fair.
+In the US, the Commodity Futures Trading Commission (CFTC) and the Securities and Exchange Commission (SEC) oversee most futures and options trading.

 CFTC